changtaoshuai/Marketing_Analytics/README.md

 ![](/images/results.png)

-From the results above, Lasso is the best model.
+From the results above, Lasso is the best model with an accuray of 0.935.
 Other models such as Ridge regression, Linear regression, SVC and Tree work well too.